fred2333/store/README.md

+# Horizon
-# This is Java Web homework,check it!
+This is a Java Web homework, our team finished it last summer.